04:15 PM - 05:15 PM

 Los Altos Hills, CA 94022

-The Foothill College Astronomy Department and Peninsula Astronomical Society (PAS) have reopened public viewing programs at Foothill College Observatory on the following schedule:
+The Foothill College Astronomy Department and Peninsula Astronomical Society (PAS) have reopened public viewing programs at Foothill College Observatory on:

-· 1st and 3rd Friday of each month, from 9 p.m. to 11 p.m. for star gazing
+· Every clear Friday night from 9 p.m. to 11 p.m. for star gazing

-· 1st and 3rd Saturday of each month, from 10 a.m. to noon for solar viewing
+· Every clear Saturday morning from 10 a.m. to noon for solar viewing

 2. Mask usage is required anytime visiting the Foothill College campus — This includes the Observatory, per the same college policy linked above in item 1.